apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 ## Other Stuff

 - A dedicated metric, `slow.requests.timer`, is now available once system health monitoring is enabled to track slow requests that take longer than 5 seconds.
+- Additional theme property to determine where CAS version details should be displayed in the page footer.
+- Multifactor provider selection is set to utilize ranking strategies when multiple competing MFA triggers vote for different MFA providers.
+- Configuration option to control whether JWT access tokens should include additional attributes and claims beyond the standard claims.
+- DynamoDb ticket registry is adjusted to not track attributes with empty values when storing tickets in string sets.
+- CAS may not generate refresh tokens if the expiration policy for refresh tokens is set to zero.
+- Redirecting to a destination URL after CAS logout is now remembered as a `TST` prior to sending SAML2 logout requests to external identity providers.
+- Actuator endpoints can be secured using a static JSON file that may contain user details and roles.
+- Support for Redis modules via Lettucemod is now extracted into a dedicated module.
+- Scratch codes may also be used to verify an account during Google Authenticator registration flow.

 ## Library Upgrades

 - Gradle
 - Spring Boot
+- Groovy
+- Swagger
+- Spring Cloud
+- Spring Cloud GCP
+- Apache Kafka
+- MongoDb Driver
+- Oracle Driver
+- Hibernate
+- Jetty
+- SpringDoc
+- Hikari
+- Pac4j